sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/1000 - color.md

 }
 ```

 Sensible filters out "python" strings that don't meet the Label method's proximity requirements.
-For example, in the following image, Sensible represents the "python" string with a dotted yellow box to show that it doesn't work with the Label method (it would, however, work with the Row method):
+For example, in the following image, Sensible represents the "python" string with a dotted yellow box to show that the Label method doesn't capture it (use the Row method instead):

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/ui_filtered_anchor.png)